KennethTrecy/web_template/README.md

 2. Run `git fetch template [branch you want to use from the template]`.
 3. Run `git checkout template/[branch you want to use from the template]`.
 4. Run `git checkout -b template--[branch you want to use from the template]`.
 5. Run `git checkout -b merged_template`.
-Creates a branch where `master` branch will be merged with your chosen branch from template.
+Creates a branch where `fullstack` branch will be merged with your chosen branch from template.
-6. Run `git merge master --allow-unrelated-histories`.
+6. Run `git merge fullstack --allow-unrelated-histories`.
 Fix merged conflicts if you encounter them then commit.

 After step 6, it is ready.
 Just run the command below to sync the changes from template.